WenChentao/3DeeCellTracker/README.md

 #### 3.3.1 Preparations:
 For training FFN, users should run "FFNTraining.py" under "./FFNTraining/".

-Again, users should modify the "folder_path" (containing "FFNTraining.py") accordingly.
+Again, users should modify the "folder_path" (containing following data and results) accordingly.

 Similarly, users should prepare two point sets including the training data and test data (in folder "data" after creating it) and create the folders "weights" and "prediction" for saving results.
 In the demo data, we have supplied a point set for training and another point set for test.